Travel in Israel is an Amazing Journey Through the Holy Land

 Hula Valley Wetlands

 One of the most important nature reserves in the world, this unique ecosystem provides a critical resting place for migrating birds.
-Depending on the season, the wetlands provide sanctuary for thousands of migratory birds such cranes, storks, pelicans and flamingos.
+Depending on the season, the wetlands provide sanctuary for thousands of migratory birds such as cranes, storks, pelicans and flamingos.

 Hula Valley Wetlands attracts bird watching and nature enthusiasts from all over the world.